msaifee786/hvf_extraction_script/README.md

 # HVF Extraction Script

 Python module for Humphrey Visual Field (HVF) report data extraction.
-Extracts data using OCR (tesseract) and image processing techniques (openCV) to extract data into an object oriented format for further processing.
+The package can taken in HVF single field analysis report images (from HFA2 or HFA3), and using OCR (tesseract) and image processing techniques (openCV), extracts data into an object oriented format for further processing.

 ## Getting Started